 What bird feeder predators and thieves should I worry about?

 You are familiar with squirrels and the problems they pose.
 They are very pesky and love stealing the birdseed we put out for our avian friends.
 A squirrel will go to great lengths to get those free meals and may surprise you in how acrobatic they are.
-If squirrels are all over your feeder and you need a squirrel proof bird feeder then we really like the Squirrel Buster.
+If squirrels are all over your feeder and you need a squirrel proof bird feeder then we really like the Squirrel Buster by Brome.
+We review the whole Squirrel Buster lineup in this article to help you pick the best one for you.
 A squirrel baffle is also great for deterring them from climbing a bird feeder pole.

 Other birds are also something you may need to consider.
 Hawks are natural predators and are constantly flying overhead looking for their next meal.
 If you do not give your birds adequate cover from above as well as below they may end up in the talons of a Kestrel or other type of hawk.